 - Allows full operation during the water wash cycle

 - Produces a wide dynamic range

 - Delivers 10 times the sensitivity of tube-style sensors

-Our Reuter-Stokes Flame Tracker Dry 325 senses the ultraviolet (UV) wavelengths produced by a flame and signals whether a flame condition exists.
-This rugged design reduces maintenance by moving sensitive electronics away from the heat, thereby eliminating the need for water cooling.
+Our Reuter-Stokes Flame Tracker Dry FTD325 senses ultraviolet (UV) wavelengths produced by a flame and signals whether a flame condition exists.
+This rugged design reduces maintenance by moving sensitive electronics away from heat, thereby eliminating the need for water cooling.
 The Silicon Carbide (SiC) optical photodiode is designed for use with multiple fuels, low NOx combustors and steam injection.

-The Flame Tracker Dry 325 can replace any Reuter-Stokes Flame Tracker where end user wants to eliminate the use of water cooling.
+The Flame Tracker Dry can replace any Reuter-Stokes Flame Tracker in situations in which the end user prefers to eliminate water cooling.

-The Flame Tracker Dry FTD325 is ideally suited for steam methane reformers, especially top fired systems that produce excessive heat near instrumentation causing a high failure rate..
-In the instrument house on top of reformer can reach 150 deg C whereas the FTD325 was design to handle temperatures up to 310 deg C. This ensures operators are never left without critical information about the flame within the reformer.
-This reduces risk of adding methane or syngas to the process when no flame is present, critical a potential explosion risk.
+Ideally suited for steam methane reformers, the Flame Tracker Dry FTD325 is especially useful for top-fired systems that produce excessive heat near instrumentation, which can produce a high failure rate.
+Instrument housing on top of the reformer can reach 150 degrees C, whereas the FTD325 handles temperatures up to 310 degrees C. This ensures that operators always have critical information about the flame in the reformer, lessening the danger of an explosion caused by the presence of methane or syngas when the flame is extinguished.

-Flame Tracker EGF is designed for use with enclosed ground flares where traditional thermocouples can fail to provide reliable, accurate information due to the slow response of the system and higher failure rate.
-The line of site measurement with a UV sensor provides near instant reading of flare pilot status ensure operators know immediately should a pilot go out.
+Flame Tracker EGF is designed for use with enclosed ground flares where traditional thermocouples can fail to provide reliable, accurate information due to the system’s slow response and higher failure rate.
+A UV sensor’s line-of-site measurement provides a nearly instantaneous reading of the flare’s pilot status that immediately tells operators that the pilot has been extinguished.